-Emissions are calculated using the following formula: total litres of fuel consumed (by type) x emission factor (according to the type of fuel used).
+Emissions are calculated using the following formula:

+Total litres of fuel consumed (by type) \ emission factor (according to the type of fuel used).

-Emission factors: as published by the Spanish Climate Change Office OECC at the Ministry of Agriculture, Food and the Environment (MAGRAMA).
-Most recent version published in May 2015.
+Emission factors: as published by the Spanish Climate Change Office OECC at the Ministry of Agriculture, Fisheries, Food and Environment (MAPAMA).
+Annex 1 includes emission factor used for the emissions calculation from the consumption of fuel by fleet vehicles, according to each type of fuel.